-We have identified seven main issues that need addressing if by 2026, Rochdale Borough is to be 'an attractive, vibrant and thriving place where people want to live, work, visit and do business.'
+We have identified seven main issues that need addressing if by 2026, Rochdale Bonough is to be 'an attractive, vibrant and thriving place where people want to like, work, vibit and do business'.
 We have identified six spatial options for development to address these issues.